umutberkbilgic/WoW-Alt-Raid-Boss-Counter/README.md

 Enter your alt armory links to alturls_multiple.txt (link + \n).
 It will gather all the kill counts for each boss specified in alting.py

+Run alting.py

+(You can theoritically change/add/remove bosses from the source code but no promises.)

 This is particularly useful if you are farming for a spesific item with a given drop rate and you want to see just how many times you tried to get it.

 Current issues: